 - (I) When the puck has been directed with any part of their body (excl. skates), batted or thrown into the net by an attacking Player other than with a stick.
 When this occurs, if it is deemed to be done deliberately, then the decision shall be NO GOAL.
 A goal cannot be scored when the puck has been deliberately batted with any part of the attacking Player's body into the net → Rule 78.4 Scoring a Goal. - (II) When the puck has been kicked using a distinct kicking motion \rightarrow Rule 49.2 Kicking. - (III) When the puck has deflected directly into the net off an official \rightarrow Rule 85.4 Puck Striking Official. - (IV) When a goal has been scored and an ineligible Player is on the ice \rightarrow Rule 68.5 Disallowed Goal. - (V) When an attacking Player has interfered with a Goalkeeper in their Goal Crease → Rule 69.1 Interference on the Goalkeeper. - (VI) When the puck has entered the net after making contact with an attacking Player's stick that is above the height of the crossbar.
-Where the puck makes contact with the stick is the determining factor → Rule 80.3 Disallowed Goal. - (VII) When Video Review confirms the scoring of a goal at one end of the ice, any goal scored at the other end on the same play must be disallowed \rightarrow Rule 37.2 Video Review. - (VIII) When a Linesperson reports a Double-minor Penalty for high-sticking or a Major Penalty to the Referee following the scoring of a goal by the offending Team, the goal must be disallowed, and the appropriate penalty assessed → Rule 32.4 Reporting to Referee. - (IX) When a Goalkeeper has been pushed into the net together with the puck after making a save → Rule 69.7 Rebounds and Loose Pucks.
+Where the puck makes contact with the stick is the determining factor \rightarrow Rule 80.3 Disallowed Goal. - (VII) When Video Review confirms the scoring of a goal at one end of the ice, any goal scored at the other end on the same play must be disallowed \rightarrow Rule 37.2 Video Review. - (VIII) When a Linesperson reports a Double-minor Penalty for high-sticking or a Major Penalty to the Referee following the scoring of a goal by the offending Team, the goal must be disallowed, and the appropriate penalty assessed → Rule 32.4 - Reporting to Referee. - (IX) When a Goalkeeper has been pushed into the net together with the puck after making a save → Rule 69.7 Rebounds and Loose Pucks. - (X) When the net becomes displaced accidentally.
+The goal frame is considered to be displaced if either or both goal pegs are no longer in their respective holes in the ice, or the net has come completely off one or both pegs, prior to or as the puck enters the goal.
+However, if this occurs as a result of the actions of a defending player, refer to → Rule 63.7 Awarded Goal.